Golpe de Estado

-Golpe De Estado is a compilation album by various artist from the Machete Music label.
+Golpe De Estado is a compilation album by various artists published by the Machete Music label.
 It was released on January 12, 2010.
-The album featured some of reggaeton's biggest upcoming talent including Arcángel, Ivy Queen, Zion & Lennox and Héctor "El Father" among others.
+The album contains tracks by reggaeton artists Arcángel, Ivy Queen, Zion & Lennox, Héctor el Father, among others.
 The album managed to debut and peak at number 12 on the Billboard Latin Rhythm Albums chart.
 It spawned two singles "Como Tu Me Tocas" performed by Arcángel, and "La Velita" performed by Arcángel, Ivy Queen, Zion and Jadiel.
 The singles, however, were not as successful, and thus failed to obtain chart success.

 Background

 Golpe De Estado includes songs by some of "Reggaeton's biggest stars" such as Ivy Queen, Arcángel, Zion & Lennox, Héctor "El Father", Cosculluela, Yomo and many more.
 The lead single "Como Tu Me Tocas" by Arcángel was released on October 29, 2009.
 The second single "La Velita" by Arcángel, Ivy Queen, Zion and Jadiel was released on November 3, 2009.
 "El Recuerdo", a bachata track is performed by Ivy Queen.
 Other artist including Tito El Bambino were originally to be included on the album.